2.50 CONTRACTOR PAYMENTS AND PRICE ADJUSTMENTS

 The work sheet must show a running total for materials delivered and those used in construction of the project, including the total quantity and value of the remaining stockpiled materials.
 As materials are placed into "the stockpile," payment may be made by properly including the new amount to Item 8999 on the progress voucher.

 An 8999 item number will be preprinted on the Contract Construction Progress Voucher for Stockpiled Material.
-(If an 8999 item number is not provided, one can be added by writing a Change Order to the contract for Stockpiled Material.)
+(If an 8999 item number is not provided, one can be added by writing a contract modification to the contract for Stockpiled Material.)
 Field entries (dollars) in this item number authorize contractor payment for stockpiled materials.
 Payment will be based on the actual cost as shown by an invoice.

 Value of the 8999 item will be decreased as stockpiled material is incorporated in the project and included as an appropriate contract pay item.
 The value of 8999 may fluctuate up or down during the project because of: